 Instructions

-• Stir the vinegar into the plant-based milk and set aside for a few minutes.
-This is the vegan “buttermilk.”
+- Stir the vinegar into the milk and set aside for a few minutes.
+This is the โbuttermilk.โ

-• In a large mixing bowl, add the brown sugar and oil.
+- In a large mixing bowl, add the brown sugar and oil.
 Mix using the electric mixer or a whisk until well combined.
 Add the whipped aquafaba and mix until well incorporated.
-Add in the “buttermilk,” pumpkin puree, maple syrup, and vanilla.
-Mix until smooth and the ingredients are very well incorporated (this is important so you don't overmix 6).
+Add in the โbuttermilk,โ pumpkin puree, maple syrup, and vanilla.
+Mix until smooth and the ingredients are very well incorporated (this is important so you don't overmix).

-• In a medium bowl, combine the flour, baking soda, baking powder, salt, and all of the pumpkin spices.
+- In a medium bowl, combine the flour, baking soda, baking powder, salt, and Homemade Pumpkin Spice.
 Whisk well to ensure the leaveners and spices are evenly distributed.

-• Pour the batter into the prepared loaf pan and smooth out the top of the batter using a spatula or spoon.
+- Pour the batter into the prepared loaf pan and smooth out the top.

 Cream Cheese Icing (optional)

-• Sift the powdered sugar into a large bowl (sifting gets rid of the lumps in the sugar).
+- Sift the powdered sugar into a large bowl (sifting gets rid of the lumps in the sugar).
 Add in the tahini, milk, and maple syrup.
 Whisk to combine until the icing is thick but pourable.
 If too thin, add more sugar.
 If too thick, add more milk.
+Pour icing ONLY on the amount of bread you plan to eat (or serve it on the side).

 Notes